Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Your doctor may also suggest more regular testing if you are being treated for high cholesterol.

-Cholesterol and lipid levels are just one thing that’s taken into account when working out your risk of cardiovascular disease.
+Your doctor may use your test results as part of a risk assessment for cardiovascular disease.
+Cholesterol and lipid levels are just one factor in your risk of cardiovascular disease.
 Your doctor will also look at other things, such as your age and blood pressure, to calculate your risk.

 Your doctor will likely talk with you about how to reduce your risk of cardiovascular disease.
-If necessary they will talk to you about how to lower your cholesterol levels.
+If necessary, they will talk to you about how to lower your cholesterol levels.

 Resources and support

-See Pathology Tests Explained for more information about testing cholesterol and lipids.
+Visit Pathology Tests Explained for more information about testing cholesterol and lipids.

-You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
-A registered nurse is available 24 hours a day, 7 days a week.
+You can also call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+A registered nurse is available to speak to, 24 hours, 7 days a week.

 See our 'Guide to blood testing' to learn more about blood tests in general, with information on: